eshikohli/SpotClip/README.md

 - **Vision prompt:** GPT-4o-mini analyzes each uploaded image and returns the single most likely place name visible on screen as structured JSON.
 Generic phrases are filtered out; results are deduplicated.
 - **Tagging prompt:** A separate GPT-4o-mini call assigns 1–3 tags strictly from the fixed `SPOT_TAGS` set.
 AI output is treated as assistive — spots are saved even if tagging fails.
-- Max tokens: 1024 (vision), 80 (tagging).

 ### Data storage

 An in-memory store implemented as module-level TypeScript `Map` objects keyed by collection ID and place ID inside the Express process.
 Collections and spots persist for the lifetime of the server process and reset on restart.
-This approach was chosen for rapid MVP iteration.

 ---